pauldennis2/ultimate-tic-tac-toe/README.md

 attempting to navigate this tree with a "minimax" algorithm.
 Eventually I will try to implement an "Alpha Beta Pruning" algorithm to make the tree search more efficient.

+This project was originally developed before we covered unit testing in class.
+The testSmartBoardEvaluation is an example of this (as is testWildCardDetection()).
+The Node/Tree structure was developed with unit tests/TDD (see TreeTester).

 Further reading/Extra files:
 How many possibly starting moves are there in a regular game of Tic-Tac-Toe?
 Nine, right?
 But how many *distinct* moves are there?
 The answer is three (corner, edge, or middle).
 All starting options are rotationally symmetrical in one of those categories.
 As part of considering how to develop a smart AI, one goal is to determine if there are good starting moves, as in chess, or if some squares are more valuable than others.
-This is trickier than it seems however; if you control a bunch of middle squares in the boards, that will give you an edge - but you will have given your opponent control of the middle board (less than ideal).
+This is trickier than it seems however; if you control a bunch of middle squares in the boards, that will give you an advantage - but you will have given your opponent control of the middle board (less than ideal).
 Supporting this, I have determined that there are 15 possible starting moves in Ultimate (this number might be reducible, but it's a good start.
 These moves are mapped out in "moves.ods".